RusDoomer/GULAG/README.md

 ## Overview

 GULAG is a GPU-accelerated keyboard layout optimizer designed to analyze and generate keyboard layouts based on n-gram frequency analysis.
-It leverages the power of OpenCL to perform computations in parallel, significantly speeding up the process of finding optimal layouts.
+It leverages the power of OpenCL to perform computations in parallel, possibly speeding up the process of finding optimal layouts.

 ## Table of Contents